ValeriyAndreevichPushkarev/ShadowZone/README.md

 The main idea is to use positional encoding to preform a calculations without any active elements.

-For example here is function with 2 digits:
+For example here is function with 2 digits(1):

 A B   Result